 An individual’s internal sense of being male, female, or something else.
 Since gender identity is internal, one’s gender identity is not necessarily visible to others.

-Gender fluidity conveys a wider, more flexible range of gender expression, with interests and behaviors that may change, even from day to day.
+Gender fluidity conveys a wider, more flexible range of gender expression, with interests and behaviours that may change, even from day to day.
 Gender fluid people do not feel confined by restrictive boundaries of stereotypical expectations of women or men.
 In other words, they may feel they are a woman some days and a man on others, or a combination, or possibly feel that neither term describes them accurately.

 A term for individuals whose gender expression is different from societal expectations related to gender.